-Permits issued at the Wilderness Office, near to the Foothills Visitor Center
+Wilderness permits for overnight hikes in the foothills and South Fork areas are issued at the Wilderness Office, near the Foothills Visitor Center.

 Garfield Grove Trail (from South Fork Campground): Steady climb.
 Good early season trail.
 Giant sequoias then on to Hockett Meadow.
 Watch for ticks, poison oak, rattlesnakes.
 Popular horse trail.
 First campsite - Garfield Grove (4 miles).
 Daily Quota = 15 people.

-Permits issued from Kings Canyon Visitor Center (in Grant Grove)
+Wilderness permits for overnight hikes along the following trails are issued from Kings Canyon Visitor Center (in Grant Grove).